Sheryl A. Kujawa-Holbrook

 In 2010-2011 Kujawa-Holbrook was a fellow in the Christian Leadership Initiative sponsored by the American Jewish Committee (AJC) and the Shalom Hartman Institute, Jerusalem, Israel.

-.A. – Marquette University
+A.B. – Marquette University

 M.A. – Sarah Lawrence College